codecShivam/TSDiffTool/Readme.md

-# TSDiffTool: Professional TypeScript-Powered File Diff Tool
+# TSDiffTool: TypeScript-Powered File Diff Tool

 TSDiffTool is an elegant file diffing and patching tool built in TypeScript, highlighting edit distance and patch generation concepts.